-Notwithstanding the express provisions in preliminary agreements that nobody was bound unless and until definitive agreements were signed, ETP claimed, and the jury found, that the parties' ensuing conduct served to form a Texas law partnership and that Enterprise breached its fiduciary duty of loyalty to ETP.72
+Notwithstanding the express provisions in preliminary agreements that nobody was bound unless and until definitive agreements were signed, ETP claimed, and the jury found, that the parties' ensuing conduct served to form a Texas law partnership and that Enterprise breached its fiduciary duty of loyalty to ETP.
+80

 Although no definitive joint venture agreement had been signed, the parties proceeded to spend time and money on the project and, reminiscent of Texaco v.
-Pennzoil,73 they communicated publicly that a joint venture had been formed and marketed the pipeline to potential customers.
+Pennzoil, 81 they communicated publicly that a joint venture had been formed and marketed the pipeline to potential customers.
 Marketing materials in some instances stated that the parties had already "formed a Joint Venture LLC," a "50/50 JV," which they called "Double E Crude Pipeline, LLC."
 These marketing efforts were conducted jointly to potential customers, who were told, along with the Federal Energy Regulatory Commission and the Texas Railroad Commission, that a joint venture - the Double E Pipeline LLC - "had been formed" by ETP and Enterprise.
 ETP and Enterprise also set up an "Integrated Project Team, comprised of ETP and Enterprise engineers, who begin performing the prerequisite technical work of modeling and potentially constructing the future pipeline.

 As part of their joint efforts, ETP and Enterprise announced an "open season," a window of time during which shippers could sign a "Transportation Services Agreement" ("TSA").
 A TSA is a long-term (sometimes decades-long) commitment to ship a certain number barrels a day for a certain tariff rate.
-TSAs are vitally important to new pipeline projects in that pipeline
+TSAs are vitally important to new pipeline projects in that pipeline builders usually insist on having a certain level shipper commitment prior to beginning construction in order to insure the economic viability of the prospective pipeline.

-72 This has always been the law in Texas.
+This has always been the law in Texas.
 See, e.g., Howard Gault & Son, Inc., v.
 First Nat'l Bank of Hereford, 541 S.W.2d 235, 237 (Tex.
 Civ.
 App.-Amarillo 1976, no writ) ("The statement in one of the agreements that the farming operation was not a partnership is not conclusive on the question of partnership.
 It is the intent to do the things that constitute a partnership that determines that the relationship exists between the parties, and if they intend to do a thing which in law constitutes a partnership, they are partners whether their expressed purpose was to create or avoid the relationship."); Fed.
 Sav. & Loan Ins.
 Corp. v.
 Griffin, 935 F.2d 691, 700 (5th Cir.
 1991) ("[A] statement that no partnership is formed cannot be conclusive proof that no partnership was formed."); Shindler, 695 S.W.2d 699, 704 (Tex.
 App.-Houston [1st Dist.]
 1985, writ ref'd, n.r.e.) ("It is the common intention to do the things that constitute a partnership that determines the relationship existing between the parties, whether the partnership agreement is oral or written, express or implied from the conduct of the parties in proceeding with the business of the partnership.
 If they intend to do a thing which constitutes a partnership, they are partners whether their express purpose was to create or avoid partnership.").

-73 729 S.W.2d 768, 784 (Tex.
+729 S.W.2d 768, 784 (Tex.
 Ct.
 App.-Houston-1st Dist.
 1987).